shoter/ylperJ/README.md

 * (not done - I wanted to do that) Run acceptance test against running api container - probably I would use Python or Java to do that.
 * You can use my requests collections from Postman to test requests against API.
 They are in ./postman

+I do not know if collections are holding environment variables so here they are:

+* port - 11080
+* ip - 127.0.0.1
+* path - ylper

 ## Api documentation

 ### /users